histogrammar/histogrammar-docs/specification/index.md

   * the "present tense," which knows how to fill itself;
   * the "past tense," which has lost this information due to being serialized and reconstituted.

 When constructing an aggregator, the data analyst defines functions for extracting the relevant quantities from the data.
 A present-tense aggregator uses these functions in its `fill` method to update its state.
-After serializing to and from JSON, an aggregator may have crossed to an entirely new language where the fill functions are no longer valid.
+After serializing to and from JSON, an aggregator may have crossed to an entirely new language where the fill functions are no longer meaningful.
 It retains its data as a past-tense aggregator that can be combined but not filled.

 As a mnemonic, each primitive is named as a verb, with the present-tense "-ing" form for mutable, fillable aggregators and the past-tense "-ed" form for immutable, filled aggregators.
-The infinitive is reserved for the factory that constructs both forms and interprets JSON.
+The infinitive is used for the factory that constructs both forms (if the factory pattern is used, rather than constructors).
+Dynamically typed languages like Python and R may use the same class for present and past tenses (named with the infinitive) with different sets of fields for the two cases.

 ### Exception-safe

 The `fill` methods only update an aggregator's state _after_ the user-defined functions have all been evaluated.
 An exception in a user-defined function leaves a complex aggregator in its state prior to the fill attempt, not an inconsistent state.

+## Version numbers

+Specifications are released with two digit version numbers: _major.minor._ Implementations are released with three digit version numbers: _major.minor.bugfix._

+The major and minor version numbers of implementations must match the major and minor numbers of the specification they implement.
+Bugfix numbers increase as errors are corrected and functions outside the scope of the specification are added.

+For example, Histogrammar-Python 0.8.5 should be adhere to version 0.8 of the specification and therefore be interoperable with Histogrammar-Scala 0.8.3.
+Always use the latest bugfix version, but pick a _major.minor_ version for compatibility.

 ## Data model

-The input data for all aggregators is taken to be a stream, possibly an infinite stream, of _entries._ All user-defined functions map an entry to something an aggregator can use, such as a boolean for filtering, a floating point number for computing a mean or a bin, or a string.
+The input data for all aggregators is taken to be a stream, possibly an infinite stream, of _entries._ User-defined functions map an entry to something an aggregator can use, such as a boolean for filtering, a floating point number for computing a mean or selecting a bin, or a string for categorical data.

-A composite aggregator may contain many plotable data structures, such as histograms, profile plots, and scatter plots, but they must all draw from a single data source.
-For instance, data from one Monte Carlo sample can be plotted hundreds of different ways within a composite aggregator, revealing subtle relationships in that one dataset, but it cannot compare the Monte Carlo sample with another.
+A composite aggregator may contain many plotable data structures, such as histograms, profile plots, and scatter plots, but they must all be filled by a single data source.
+For instance, data from one sample can be plotted hundreds of different ways within a composite aggregator, revealing subtle relationships in that one dataset, but it cannot be compared with data in a qualitatively different sample (a table with different columns).
 For that, the data analyst needs to construct independent aggregators and run separate jobs.

-It may be possible to merge data from multiple sources with the equivalent of an SQL `JOIN` operation, upstream of Histogrammar, but then Histogrammar's source becomes a single dataset and the same rules apply.
+It may be possible to merge data from multiple sources with the equivalent of an SQL `JOIN` operation before it enters Histogrammar, but in that case, Histogrammar's source is still a single stream.

 ## Data weights

 Selection functions in Histogrammar are "fuzzy."
-They could entirely keep or entirely drop whole entries, or they could keep an entry with partial weight, like 0.5 or 0.1.
+While they may entirely keep or entirely drop entries, they can also keep an entry with partial weight, such as 0.5 (half), 0.1 (tenth), or 1.5 (overweight).
 A weight of 0.0 is equivalent to dropping an entry, a weight of 1.0 is equivalent to not weighting, and a weight of 2.0 is equivalent to filling with two identical events, each with weight 1.0.
-Negative weights are treated as 0.0 and ignored.
+Negative and NaN weights are treated as 0.0 and ignored.
+The total weight can be positive infinity, but it can never be NaN or negative.
 All primitives interpret weights this same way.

 When two selection functions are nested, their weights multiply.
 Different parts of a composite aggregator may apply different selections, but all of the selections applied to a particular primitive can be deduced by following the path from the root of the tree to that primitive.
 Composite aggregators are in this way self-documenting.

 Hisogrammar weights are metadata: though they are calculated from the data in user-defined functions, they are passed from one `fill` method to the next separately from the data entries themselves.
 Therefore, if a statistical procedure needs to make use of "negative weights," it can do so by calculating its own weights, which is simply data from Histogrammar's point of view.
 For example, a Count primitive accumulates the sum of Histogrammar weights, which are always non-negative.
 To accumulate the sum of possibly negative weights, replace Count with Sum, and give the Sum an appropriate lambda function.

 ## User-defined functions